 This can include support to access to mental health services, register with a GP and dentist or management of substance misuse.

 We also support young people in finding meaningful daytime activities such as education, training and volunteering to alleviate boredom, as this can be a trigger for substance abuse and mental health issues.
 We can also help young people to attend any appointments.

 Our team offers support around keeping a flat clean and tidy, shopping and cooking for a healthy diet while maintaining a budget.

-And we work with Operation Madison which is also part of Greater Manchester police and deals specifically with young people in children’s homes or supported accommodation.
+We also work with Operation Madison which is part of Greater Manchester Police and deals specifically with young people in children’s homes or supported accommodation.

 Statham House Rochdale also has a volunteer who comes in twice a week to support young people in any activities they wish to do.
 This includes things like cooking sessions, and in the past she has supported a resident to make a birthday cake for a younger sibling in foster care.